-Lackawanna Luzerne
+Luzerne

-Test Received County County
+Test Received County

-Blood test 66.5% 73.1%
+Blood test 73.1%

-Check up 53.5% 62.4%
+Check up 62.4%

-Flu shot 45.8% 57%
+Flu shot 57%

-Cholesterol test 43.2% 53.8%
+Cholesterol test 53.8%

-- Respondents from Luzerne County seemed to have received more testing in general than those in Lackawanna County. - More respondents indicated they get information about services in their community by word of mouth in both Lackawanna (63%) and Luzerne (53.9%) Counties. - While most respondents did not prefer to receive health services in a language other than English (89.6% and 84.6% respectively); 8.9% of respondents reported this preference in Lackawanna County and slightly more (12.1%) in Luzerne County. - Most respondents in both counties reported either never needing health services or needing and having no problem securing those services.
-However, when respondents reported needing health services and being unable to secure them, the most common reasons were "no insurance", "couldn't afford", and "unsure where to go". - 15.5% of respondents in Lackawanna County and 10.4% in Luzerne County indicated they did not secure dental services due to a lack of insurance, with 12% of respondents in Lackawanna County indicating dental services are not available to them. - 12.7% of respondents indicated that vision services are not available to them in Lackawanna County whereas only 6.2% responded the same in Luzerne County.
-Notably, more respondents reported that vision services are available to them in Luzerne County (80.2%) than Lackawanna County (72.9%).

-Approximately one in four respondents in both counties indicated that they did not understand what was happening during a time when they (or a loved one) had to transition from one form of care to another.
-The most common recommendations related to care transitions was better explanation of the process (33.8% and 34% respectively), and additional instructions (27.3% and 50% respectively).
+- More respondents indicated they get information about services in their community by word of mouth in Luzerne County (53.9%). - While most respondents did not prefer to receive health services in a language other than English (84.6%); 12.1% of respondents reported this preference in Luzerne County. - Most respondents reported either never needing health services or needing and having no problem securing those services.
+However, when respondents reported needing health services and being unable to secure them the most common reasons were "no insurance", "couldn't afford", and "unsure where to go". - 10.4% of respondents in Luzerne County indicated they did not secure dental services due to a lack of insurance. - Approximately 1 in 4 respondents indicated that they did not understand what was happening during a time when they (or a loved one) had to transition from one form of care to another.
+The most common recommendations related to care transitions was Better explanation of the process (34%), and Additional instructions (50%).